spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/CentralDeployment.md

 Just follow the README.md file in the repository.

 After the deployment, you can use the component in your Fiori app.

+#### S/4HANA Public Cloud

+For the deployment to S/4HANA Public Cloud, you need to make the Component available in the SAP Fiori Launchpad and to the user.
+The crossNavigation is already defined in the [carrier app](https://github.com/spreadsheetimporter/packed-deployment-abap/blob/a6d41d00b7c38ae0f547fbdd6364b18231391625/webapp/manifest.json#L12-L25).
+So when you deploy the carrier app, a FLP App Descriptor is created.
+Now you can create or add this to an IAM app, add to a catalog and assign it to a role (like explained [here](https://developers.sap.com/tutorials/abap-environment-shell-plugin..html#bb4645a0-87b0-4eba-ba11-dd9321a8f781)).
+The user needs the role to use the component, otherwise the user gets an error message like `"Blocked by UCON"`.

 ### Manual deployment